jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

         <code>nonce</code>
       </td>
       <td>
         An id unique to each ad response.
-Refer to Apple’s documentation for the [proper UUID format requirements][8]
+Refer to Apple’s documentation for the <a href="https://developer.apple.com/documentation/storekit/skstoreproductparameteradnetworknonce">proper UUID format requirements</a>
       </td>
       <td>
         string